-The Conscious Kitchen set out to accomplish the seemingly impossible; to transition from heat-and-serve, pre-packaged, processed school food served at Bayside MLK Academy to meals prepared with fresh, local, organic, seasonal, non-GMO (FLOSN) ingredients.
-In partnership with Executive Chef Justin Everett of Cavallo Point Lodge and the Sausalito Marin City School District and with support from Good Earth Natural Foods and Whole Foods Market, TCK began its work to shift the paradigm around school food.
+Conscious Kitchen set out to accomplish the seemingly impossible; to transition from heat-and-serve, pre-packaged, processed school food served at Bayside MLK Academy to meals prepared with fresh, local, organic, seasonal, non-GMO (FLOSN) ingredients.
+In partnership with Executive Chef Justin Everett of Cavallo Point Lodge and the Sausalito Marin City School District and with support from Good Earth Natural Foods, CK began its work to shift the paradigm around school food.

-TCK’s accomplishments over the past four years are unprecedented.
-The program is creating partnerships with schools, county offices, district leaders, students, businesses, and organizations to continue to expand throughout Marin and neighboring Bay Area counties.
+CK’s accomplishments over the past four years are unprecedented.
+The program is creating partnerships with schools, county offices, district leaders, students, businesses, and organizations to continue expanding throughout Marin and neighboring Bay Area counties.

 Where We Are Headed: District Wide Expansion in West Contra Costa County

 CK is excited to expand its program to neighboring West Contra Costa County Unified School District (WCCUSD), to test this blueprint and framework in a large school district where a majority, 70%, of the students live below the poverty line.
 In Spring, 2017, The West Contra Costa County Board of Education voted to approve an agreement to allow CK to begin a year-long program to transition food service at two public elementary schools in their district, Peres and Madera Elementary Schools, as a first step in their district.
 Learn more about this expansion and how you can get involved, here.